DawsonDemarcoCDurban/LabActivity02/README.md

-This is a Laboratory Activity on Modules 2,3,4, and 5.
+This is a Laboratory Activity on Module 2.
-The topics covered in this activity is about CSS. https://github.com/DawsonDemarcoCDurban/LabActivity02
+The topics covered in this activity is about HTML functions. https://github.com/DawsonDemarcoCDurban/LabActivity02